Municipal housing

 Where to start

 Please note!
-Once you are registered as an applicant, at the beginning of each quarter of each year, you must confirm that you wish to continue renting that place of residence from the city.
-In order to do that, fill in the application (Confirmation of personal details of individual applying to rent place of residence) and send it to your district’s contact person.
+If you are registered as an applicant, you must confirm during the first quarter of each year that you wish to continue to rent accommodation from the city.
+To do this, fill in the application form (Confirmation of the applicant's details) and send it to the city district government in which you reside.

 Where to start

 Please note!
-Once you are registered as an applicant, at the beginning of each quarter of each year, you must confirm that you wish to continue renting that place of residence from the city.
-In order to do that, fill in the application (Confirmation of personal details of individual applying to rent place of residence) and send it to your district’s contact person.
+If you are registered as an applicant, you must confirm during the first quarter of each year that you wish to continue to rent accommodation from the city.
+To do this, fill in the application form (Confirmation of the applicant's details) and send it to the city district government in which you reside.

 Kristiine District Administration